jairotunior/tictactoe_gym/README.md

-# tictactoe_gym
+# Custom Implementation TIC-TAC-TOE Environment in Gym

-Custom Implementation TIC-TAC-TOE Environment in Gym
+This is my custom implementatio of the game tic-tac-toe in gym environment.